What is Couples Therapy?

 Who are the major risk groups?

-- Young couples—most have a tough times dealing with stuff and tend to act without thinking, wanting to fit in with friends, not having much experience, and not knowing how to handle stress well.
+- Young couples—most have a tough time dealing with stuff and tend to act without thinking, wanting to fit in with friends, not having much experience, and not knowing how to handle stress well.

 - Cultural and ethnic groups—while some groups of people are at a higher likelihood of substance abuse due to social, economic, and historical factors, it cuts across all ethnicities and cultural backgrounds.